jtoth7824/readmeGenerator/sampleReadmeOutput.md

 N/A

 ## Questions
-If there are any questions about this **Readme Generator** application, then please feel free to contact me
-<div>at either my GitHub profile</div>
+If there are any questions about this **Readme Generator** application, then please feel free to contact me at either my GitHub profile **https://github.com/jtoth7824**

-**https://github.com/jtoth7824**

-or you can contact me at my the following email address:  **jtoth7824@gmail.com**
+or you can contact me at the following email address:  **jtoth7824@gmail.com**